Bean chips

 Bean chips are chips prepared using beans as a primary ingredient.
 Bean chips have been described as being higher in fiber and protein compared to corn and potato chips.
 Bean chips may be prepared from a variety of bean types and rice, such as brown rice, pinto beans, black beans, and white beans.
 Some bean chips are prepared using green beans.
-They may be prepared from a bean dough that is steamed, sliced and fried.
-They may be consumed as a snack food, and may be accompanied with various dips.
+They may be prepared from a bean dough that is steamed, sliced, and fried.
+They may be consumed as a snack food and may be accompanied by various dips.

 Preparation methods

 Bean chips may be deep-fried or baked, and may be seasoned.
-A method of preparation uses dehulled, soaked beans that are blended with vegetable oil, salt and a thickening agent.
+A method of preparation uses dehulled, soaked beans that are blended with vegetable oil, salt, and a thickening agent.
 Using this method, the mixture is formed into a dough which is then steamed, after which the dough is sliced and the pieces are fried.

 Green bean chips

-Green bean chips may be prepared mixed with olive oil and seasonings, which is placed on a baking pan and baked until they are crisp.
+Green bean chips may be prepared mixed with olive oil and seasonings, which are placed on a baking pan and baked until they are crisp.
 They may be prepared by freeze-drying green beans that are then vacuum-fried.
 Per a one-ounce (30 g) serving, green bean chips contain 130 calories, 4.5 g fat and 5 g fiber.

 Commercial varieties

-Some companies in the United States mass-produce bean chips for consumer purchase, in a variety of flavours, with brands including Beanfields Bean Chips, The Good Bean, Inc. and Beanitos.
-Bean chips produced by The Good Bean, Inc. are prepared with beans, sweet potato and quinoa.
+Some companies in the United States mass-produce bean chips for consumer purchase, in a variety of flavours, with brands including Beanfields Bean Chips, The Good Bean, Inc., and Beanitos.
+Bean chips produced by The Good Bean, Inc. are prepared with beans, sweet potato, and quinoa.